Koçarlı: Geography

-Koçarlı today is a small town of 6,534 people and although there is an institute of Adnan Menderes University and thus a small student population, the population of the area is shrinking as people take their families to seek education and careers in Turkey's larger cities.
+Koçarlı is a small town and although there is an institute of Adnan Menderes University and thus a small student population, the population of the area is shrinking as people take their families to seek education and careers in Turkey's larger cities.
 This is an attractive district of agricultural villages in the middle of the Büyük Menderes River valley on hillsides above the Koçarlı River.
 The main crops are cotton, olives and pine nuts, other activities include grazing animals and producing other crops including figs and chestnuts.
 Industry is basically factories for processing these crops and repairing farm implements with the exception of an aluminum processing plant nearby.

+Composition

+There are 52 neighbourhoods in Koçarlı District: